chrh-sitecore/confluence-to-markdown/README.md

   - The YAML block additionally defines a breadcrumb, author and last updated date to help with review.

 ### Room for improvement
-- The `TurndownConverter.coffee` class has several regex hacks added to massage the html into the right shape
+- The `TurndownConverter.coffee` class has several regex hacks specific to Accelerate recipe generation:
+  - Massaging the html into the right shape.
+  - Populating the YAML required by the Developer Portal.
-  - Ideally these would be moved to the `Formatter.coffee` class
+  - Ideally these would be moved to the `Formatter.coffee` class.
-- The breadcrumb could be used to automatically define the directory structure for the Developer Portal
-  - This would involve updating `@_fs.writeFileSync markdownPath, markdown, flag: 'w'` in `TurndownConverter.coffee`.
-  - And also a lot of directory creation logic would need to be built.
-- If you happen to find something not to your liking, you are welcome to send a PR.
-Some good starting points are mentioned in the [Process description](#process-description) section above.

 ## Step by step guide for Confluence data export<a name="conflhowto"></a>